Skip to main content

 ...

-Let's dive a bit more into the example of employees records.
-First, Data Owners need to create a schema and a query in SecretVault:
+Let's dive a bit more into the example involving employee records.
+First, data owners need to create a schema and a query in nilDB using secretvaults:

 loading...